 - Carers must be aged between 25 and 70.

-- Married/defacto couples must have been living together in a domestic relationship and/or married for a minimum of 3 years.
+- Married/defacto couples must demonstrate that they have been in a stable relationship for a reasonable amount of time.

 Applicant Has a Child

 - If a carer has a child, it is best practice that the age of the child placed must be at least 2 years less than the carer’s child (best practice recommendation).
 This assists in ensuring that the foster care family can provide the necessary focus on the particular needs of the child in care.

 - Carer must have finished their involvement with a fertility program at least 12 months prior to applying to foster

 - Carer must demonstrate acceptance of their infertility and understanding of the impact on them as an individual and family.

 - A carer’s health (both physical and mental) shall be such as to ensure he or she is able to undertake the task of fostering.
 For long-term carers, this may involve raising the child to adulthood.

 - Carer must have adequate, safe accommodation for a child.